DungKHoang/Import-Export-OneView-Resources/README.md

    * Server Profiles

    * IP addresses used by Synergy components
-   * WWWNN when there are FC networks in profile
+   * WWN when there are FC networks in profile
    * Firmware bundles
    * Time & Locale Settings
    * SNMP Settings